qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/funnel1.png#thumbnail-60)

 ### How to Use Funnel Charts
 You can create Funnel charts anywhere that the Chart Builder is available.
-For a general overview of the Chart Builder, please check <a href="docs/ui-docs/dataviews/chart-builder/"> this section</a>.
+For a general overview of the Chart Builder, please check <a href="/docs/ui-docs/dataviews/chart-builder/" target="_blank">this section</a>.

 To get started, open the Chart Builder, and find the Funnel Chart icon in the Charts panel on the right side of the window, as shown below.